 construction sites, and train lines to name a few—often choose triple pane windows to help drown out excess noise from outside the home.
 Because triple pane windows are made from three panes of glass with two layers of insulating gas in between, this the most sensible option for soundproofing a home.

 Pros and cons of triple pane windows vs. double pane windows

-Taking into account the reasons homeowners purchase triple pane windows, it seems as if this choice is a no-brainer.
-However, some professionals remain divided as to the benefits of triple pane windows when compared directly to double pane windows.
+Taking into account the reasons homeowners purchase triple pane windows, this choice seems to be a no-brainer.
+Still, some professionals remain divided about the benefits of triple pane windows when compared directly to double pane windows.
 We’ve separated some of the pros and cons of triple pane windows as compared to their double pane counterparts to make sense of their differences.

 Triple pane windows: pros

-The most obvious benefit of triple pane windows is an increase in energy efficiency—they offer an improvement of up to 20-30% on energy efficiency if you consider Solar Heat Gain Coefficients (SHGC) and U-factors.
-While these statistics will vary according to where you live and the exact windows your home has, you can find out more about your windows’ energy efficient performance by checking out their Energy Star rating.
+- Energy efficiency: Triple pane windows offer an improvement of up to 20-30% on energy efficiency if you consider Solar Heat Gain Coefficients (SHGC) and U-factors.
+While these statistics will vary according to where you live and the exact windows your home has, you can find out more about your windows’ energy efficiency by checking out their Energy Star rating.

-An increase in energy efficiency conversely means a decrease in heating bills.
-A home in an area like New England can save up to 2-3% on heating bills with triple pane windows compared to a home with double pane windows.
+- Decreased heating bills: A home in an area like New England can save up to 2-3% on heating bills with triple pane windows compared to a home with double pane windows.
 These savings will understandably vary in warmer climates and will depend on your windows; the best bet here is to check with your window professional for their predicted savings.